gigatskhondia/gigala/README.md

   In reinforcement learning terms, the finite element model represents an environment to which you apply actions.
 An action, in this case, is altering parameters of cross-sectional area and Young's modulus in a certain way.
 If an action leads to alleviation of displacements, measured by FEA, the RL part of the model gets a reward.

   RL model uses neural network policy gradient algorithm.
 The algorithm optimizes the parameters of a policy by following the gradients toward higher rewards.
 The end result of the modeling is an optimal cross-sectional area and Young's modulus that preserve displacements within acceptable limits.

+## 2. Design of pin-jointed frame structure by reinforcement learning:

+  Main idea of the model is to optimize the position of middle element by allowing its movement along horizontal axis in order to minimize displacements in the structure.